-$250,000 settlement for a surgically repaired broken clavicle in a car crash
+$250,000 settlement for surgically repaired broken clavicle

-Car accident results in $250K in compensation for victim with serious shoulder injury
+Serious compensation for serious shoulder injury

 A broken clavicle is typically caused by a direct impact on the shoulder, which can happen as the result of a car accident, motorcycle crash or a slip and fall accident.
 Clavicle fractures might not be as visually apparent as other bone fractures, so if your broken collarbone has visible signs of injury be sure to document them in a photograph before they fade.